-On March 30, 2004, Aerosmith decided to reward the loyalty of old-school fans who weren't always thrilled with the band's pop-influenced ’90s material by releasing a straight blues cover record entitled ‘Honkin’ on Bobo.’
+Aerosmith decided to reward the loyalty of old-school fans who weren't thrilled with the band's recent pop-influenced material on March 30, 2004 by releasing a straight-blues cover record.

-The previous decade had seen Aerosmith dominate the charts in a way that few other rock groups had ever done before – releasing two No. 1 records and a third that just barely missed the top position.
-They managed to achieve such a staggering run of success partially by foregoing the balls out blues-based rock sound that had defined and endeared them to so many in the ‘70s in exchange for an increasing reliance on sappier pop-based ballads.
-This move resulted in some great songs, such as ‘What it Takes’ and ‘Cryin’,’ but it also left many of their most dedicated longtime fans somewhat disconcerted.
+The previous decade had seen Aerosmith dominate the charts in a way that few other rock groups had ever done before, as they released two No. 1 records and a third that just barely missed the top position.
+The band managed to achieve such a staggering run of success partially by foregoing the balls out blues-based rock sound that had defined and endeared Aerosmith to so many in the ‘70s.
+In exchange, there was an increasing reliance on sappier pop-based ballads.
+This move resulted in some great songs, such as "What It Takes" and "Cryin'," but it also left many of their most dedicated longtime fans somewhat disconcerted.

-While the title of the record left some scratching their heads — “We just know that it's a phrase that sounds ... jazzish, nastyish, so it works for us,” Perry explained – it went on to become a decent critical and commercial success, reaching No. 5 on the Billboard Top 200.
+The title of the record left some scratching their heads: "We just know that it's a phrase that sounds ... jazzish, nastyish, so it works for us,” Perry later explained.
+Still, Honkin' on Bobo went on to become a decent critical and commercial success, reaching No. 5 on the Billboard Top 200.

 Unfortunately, Honkin’ on Bobo was followed by nearly eight years of studio silence from Aersomith.
 During that time the band seemingly underwent an existential crisis, and were the subject of incessant break-up rumors – partially as a result of Tyler and Perry trading public barbs and even knocking each other offstage.
 Luckily, it was a precipice they were ultimately able to walk back from, finally releasing 2012’s all-original Music From Another Dimension.

 See Aerosmith Among the Top 200 '70s Rock Songs

 Why Don't More People Love This Aerosmith Album?